How Much Does A New Roof Cost?

 A new roof may not be the most glamorous of investments, but it’s a guaranteed way to increase value and safety to your home.
 When considering a new roof installation, many factors affect the overall project cost: Region, home size, roof pitch, difficulty level, brand and type of shingle, and damage repair all play a part in determining this cost.

-To give you a rough idea of costs, we at Roofing Insights have reported information we’ve found over the years, as well as some other resources out there.
+To give you a rough idea of costs, we at Storm Group Roofing have reported information we’ve found over the years, as well as some other resources out there.

 Location & Size of Home

 Cost varies depending on climate and size of the home.
 For example; we’ve calculated an average one-level, 2500sf, medium slope, minimal difficulty home with 30 year shingles/all materials and labor, including tear-off/dump fees, building permits and overhead:

 - Pacific Region: $9,000-$13,000

 - Eastern Region: $8,300-$11,700

 In colder climates, sealing a roof manually will add a couple hundred dollars more to the cost when taking on a cold weather, winter project.

 The roof size varies depending on pitch (steep roofs take more time and materials than flat roofs).
 The number of layers that need to be removed are also a determinant.
 Other determinants of cost that affect the difficulty level of the project are things like chimneys, skylights, plumbing etc.